Alfresco/alfresco-content-app/docs/extending.md

 rule evaluators, etc.

 It is recommended to register custom content from within the module constructor.
-In that case all plugins will be available right after main application component is ready.
+In that case all plugins will be available right after the main application component is ready.

 Update the main application module `app.module.ts`, or create your own module, and use the following snippet to register custom content: